mlx93/MakeDev/agent_prompts/CC_PART2_AGENT_PROMPT.md

 You are the C&C Part 2 Agent.
 Read agent_prompts/CC_PART2_AGENT_PROMPT.md and follow it exactly.

 CRITICAL CONSTRAINTS:
-- Create ONLY code/config files (NO MD files during implementation)
+- Create ONLY code/config files (NO MD files during implementation - NO exceptions)
+- NO planning documents, NO status updates, NO progress reports, NO documentation files
 - Build Terraform + K8s manifests + deployment scripts
 - Include GitHub repository automation in deploy workflow
 - Use exact dependency versions (no ranges)